KrauseFx/instapipe/README.md

   <img src="assets/whereisfelixScreenshot.jpg" />
 </a>

+Showing what you're up to on the websites you operate is an easy way to make your online presence more personal.

 - [On whereisfelix.today](https://whereisfelix.today)
 - [Integrated into krausefx.com](https://krausefx.com) (desktop only)
 - [Plain live demo](https://krausefx.github.io/instapipe/web/index.html)

 ### Provide a JSON API

+Of course it also provides you with a JSON API, that can be used to integrate your Instagram stories into any app or service.
+The API includes all relevant data, including the raw image, location and the exact resolution of the media assets.

 <img src="assets/apiScreenshot.jpg" />